Adrian Piper Brings Issues of Racism to MoMA in a Monumental Show

 The current exhibition at the Museum of Modern Art in New York was opened on 27 March and will be on display until 22 July 2018.
 It consists of 290 works of different media, the majority of which are already mentioned in the text.
 From paintings and photographs, to the footage of performances, the installment is an extraordinarily huge and rare overview of the work of a living artist.
 An exhibition catalog and a reader will follow the exhibition, as well as a dense following program of enactments of the most important performances of Adrian Piper, as well as lectures.

 The recurrent occupation of Adrian Piper with the racism, xenophobia, and misogyny is more than ever present on the global scale, which makes the whole retrospective rather politically engaged and actual.
-One segment of the artist statement by Adrian Piper which dates from 1991 perhaps gives the best insight into her practice and brings us even closer to the impeccability of her work:
+One segment of the artist’s statement which dates from 1991 perhaps gives the best insight into her practice and brings us even closer to the impeccability of her work:

 Adrian Piper has consistently produced groundbreaking work that has profoundly shaped the form and content of conceptual art since the 1960s.
 Strongly inflected by her longstanding involvement with philosophy and yoga, her pioneering investigations into the political, social, psychological and spiritual potential of conceptual art have had an incalculable influence on artists working today.
 Published in conjunction with the most comprehensive exhibition of her work to date, this catalog presents more than 280 artworks that encompass the full range of Piper’s mediums: works on paper, video, multimedia installation, performance, painting, sound and photo-texts.
 Essays by curators and scholars examine her extensive research into altered states of consciousness; the introduction of the Mythic Being―her subversive masculine alter-ego; her media and installation works from after 1980, which reveal and challenge stereotypes of race and gender; and the global conditions that illuminate the significance of her art.